 Anyway, as I hinted above, someone had previously repaired this Luxman M-4000A.
 Whilst some capacitors had been replaced, others subject to very high temperatures had been left in place.
 This is most likely because they are difficult to get to, located on the output boards.
-They don’t lift out like the others and come as an output module, complete with heatsink.
+They don’t lift out like the others and come as an output module, complete with the heatsink.
 The only way to get to these four capacitors is to remove and completely disassemble the output modules.

 Part of my repair ethos is to make sure my work is reliable over the long term.
 This means I go further than other repairers, paying more attention to the details, using better parts and going deeper into the disassembly to get the bits others leave.
 To that end, I decided I would completely rebuild the amplifier modules, which meant removing them from the chassis and stripping them.

-Doing this allowed me to use brand new silicone thermal washers to re-make the critical thermal interface between the output devices and their coupling plates.
+Doing this allowed me to use new silicone thermal pads to re-make the critical thermal interface between the output devices and their coupling plates.
 I was also able to use fresh thermally conductive grease between each coupling plate and its heatsink.

-What follows is a photo-journey through the restoration, with comments where applicable.
+What follows is a photo journey through the restoration, with comments where applicable.